app1echip/NotepadJ/README.md

 Developed with Oracle JDK 1.8.0_251 with bundled JavaFX.
 All code is written and tested with Visual Studio Code on Linux.
 Project uses a basic eclipse file structure, which any normal IDEs(and CLI tools) should support.
+Windows support is modest.